tmiller02/cookiecutter-django-react-ansible/{{ cookiecutter.project_slug }}/docs/configuring_pycharm.md

 To ensure that many PyCharm features work correctly, we need to configure PyCharm to use the Python interpreter from our Vagrant VM.

-Go to `File → Settings → Project Interpreter`.
+Go to `File → Settings → Project → Project Interpreter`.
 Click the gear icon and click 'Add'.

 ![Add Project Interpreter](images/add-project-interpreter.png "Add Project Interpreter")